rlite/rlite/README.md

 * ipcp-rib-show: Show the RIB of an IPCP running in the system
 * flows-show: Show the allocated flows that have a local IPCP as one of the endpoints
+* flows-dump: Show the detailed DTP/DTCP state of a given flow

-In order to show all the available command and the corresponding usage, use
+To show all the available command and the corresponding usage, use

     $ rlite-ctl -h